knarf32/Knarf32.github.io/README.md

 							</ul><!-- /.list-stars -->

 							<blockquote>
-								Frank is great and really wonderful to deal with.
+								Frank is absolutely fantastic and a pleasure to work with.
+He did an outstanding job on my ATV.
 							</blockquote>
 						</div><!-- /.testimonial__inner -->
 					</div><!-- /.testimonial -->

-					<a href="Granite Springs-testimonials.html" class="btn btn--red btn--red-outline btn--mobile-sm">view all reviews</a>
+					<a href="Amawalk-testimonials.html" class="btn btn--red btn--red-outline btn--mobile-sm">view all reviews</a>
 				</div><!-- /.shell -->
 			</div><!-- /.section section-/-testimonials -->